 The intention of this report is not to discourage extractive resource industries in Coastal Zone localities, rather to illuminate the economic challenges posed by these rapidly growing industries.
-It is important to understand both the potential direct and indirect impacts associated with these industries so that local governments and communities within the Coastal Zone can effectively assess the potential trade-offs of allowing such industries to grow within their jurisdiction.
+It is important to understand both the potential direct and indirect impacts associated with these industries so that local governments and communities within the Coastal Zone can effectively assess the potential tradeoffs of allowing such industries to grow within their jurisdiction.
 Jobs and revenue are also of great importance to local governments.
-Within the extractive industry cluster today, General Assembly action has caused a significant divide between jobs and revenue at the local level and additional considerations appear warranted.
+Within the extractive industry cluster today, General Assembly action has the ability to shrink the divide between jobs and revenue at the local level.
+As part of the development of this report, MPPDC co-authored HB 1675 Solar energy facilities; definitions, siting agreement with host locality.
+This bill passéd the 2020 General Assembly session and was signed into law on 4/7/20 and becomes effective on 7/120.